sagyvolkov/sherlock/README.md

 STATS_INTERVAL - how often to collect stats.

-SDS_DEVICES - list of the sds devices (seperated by space) that are used for the SDS (right now, it has to be the same device name on each node, and in most installed, this will be the case anyhow).
+SDS_DEVICES - list of the sds devices (separated by space) that are used for the SDS (right now, it has to be the same device name on each node, and in most installed, this will be the case anyhow).

-SDS_NETWORK_INTERFACES - list of the sds network interface/s (seperated by space) that are used by the SDS. like SDS_DEVICES, have to be identical for all nodes.
+SDS_NETWORK_INTERFACES - list of the sds network interface/s (separated by space) that are used by the SDS. like SDS_DEVICES, have to be identical for all nodes.

 RBD_STATS - for Ceph based SDSs (OCS or Rook/Ceph), you can show IO stats per each rbd devices/volume per database, this is the actual PVC that each database is using.